Buying the Dip: What It Means and how to Approach It

 Buying the dip is more of a hands-on, active trading strategy, since it requires an investor to actively monitor the markets and read stock charts to evaluate when to buy the dip or when to sell.
 If an investor prefers to take a more passive approach or has a lower tolerance for risk, they might consider dollar-cost averaging instead.

 Dollar-cost averaging is generally an investing rule worth keeping in mind.
 With dollar-cost averaging, an individual continues making new investments on a regular basis, regardless of what’s happening with stock prices.
-The idea here is that by investing consistently over time, one can generate returns in a way that smooths out the ups and downs of the market.
+The idea here is that by investing consistently over time, an investor can buy more shares when prices are low and fewer when prices are high, essentially smoothing out the ups and downs of the market when buying stock.

 Example of Dollar-Cost Averaging